September 25, 2017

-My neighborhood is at the edge of a four-lane city road, a one-way street heading west that is a major feeder directly into downtown.
-Earlier this week the road was closed for construction and drivers were detoured to the south.
+My former neighborhood is at the edge of a four-lane city road, a one-way street heading west that is a major feeder directly into downtown.
+I remember once when the road was closed for construction and drivers were detoured to the south.

 At the next available intersection where you could turn to head downtown, drivers found the road also closed and they were detoured further to the south.

 And at this next intersection you would find yourself dead-ended, unable to head straight any further, and forced to turn on to a one-way road heading east ... out of the city.